How can entrepreneurs build a great business plan?

 - Management Plan

-This section should detail who will be involved with running your business activities, listing who is responsible for each aspect, and any new hires you need to make to fulfill future goals.
+This section should detail who will be involved with running your business activities, listing who is responsible for each aspect, and any new hires you need to make to fulfil future goals.
 This section should also include any promotion and hiring strategies you have in place, and the logic behind those decisions.

 - Service or Product Offering